tars/tars-cli/README.md

 npm i -g npm
 ```

-For Windows you have to do some more several steps:
+For Windows you have to do some more steps:

 * navigate to C:\Program Files (x86)\nodejs or C:\Program Files\nodejs via cmd.exe or any available terminal.
 The path depends on how Node.js was installed;
 * run command `npm install npm@latest`.